 Welcome Back to Year 5

-We hope that you have all had a wonderful Christmas break and are now looking forward to the exciting new work we will be doing in the spring term!
+We hope that you have all had a wonderful Easter break and are now looking forward to the exciting new work we will be doing in the summer term!

 A copy of the 2018/19 Information Booklet can be found here: